nextgis/docs_ngmobile/source/ngw_integration.rst

    :align: center
    :height: 10cm

-   Settings of Web GIS account.
+   Settings of Web GIS account

 After a Web GIS layer for synchronization is selected the icon of the synchronization beginning appears near the the icon of the selected layer and near the icon of that layer on the layers tree (see :numref:`ngmobile_layers_tree_int_pic`):